decentraland/catalyst-owner/docs/realm-selection.md

 It is a configurable algorithm that uses different criteria in an ordered list, if one of the conditions is strong enough to make a decision then it chooses a realm, if not then delegates the decision to the following criteria.
 If none condition was strong enough, then a default decision is made (random).

 The default configuration is:
-1. Prioritizes Peers with the most amount of users
+1. Prioritizes Catalyst Nodes with the most amount of users
-2. Prioritizes Peers with the most amount of users near (in the current parcel)
+2. Prioritizes Catalyst Nodes with more users in the visited location

 Other criterias that can be used are: